joakim-brannstrom/distssh/design/purpose.md

 # Info

 I don't know how to reliably detect that the ssh connection failed because of a remote host that didn't answer without capturing stdout and textually analyze it.
-This would in turn have other bad side effects such an increased computation or possibility for erronious *detection* because the user *printed* something that gets mixed up with ssh's output.
+This would in turn have other bad side effects such an increased computation or possibility for erroneous *detection* because the user *printed* something that gets mixed up with ssh's output.

 As a workaround the timeout * 2 is used.
-If the connection isn't interrupted in that timeframe it is assumed it worked OK.
+If the connection isn't interrupted in that time frame it is assumed it worked OK.
 This is also based on the fact that a load check has already been done.

 ## Why?